 SPI Bus

-The ESP8266 has 2 SPI by hardware, but one is used to connect to the flash memory.
-Therefore, the ESP8266 has 1 SPI available (HSPI) that can act as both Master and Slave.
+The ESP8266 has 2 hardware SPIs, but one is used to connect to the flash memory.
+Therefore, the ESP8266 has 1 available SPI (HSPI) which can act as both Master and Follower.